jordanhoare/pybot-lostark/README.md

 ============
 [![GitHub Stars](https://img.shields.io/github/stars/jordanhoare/pybot-lostark.svg)](https://github.com/jordanhoare/pybot-lostark/stargazers) [![GitHub Issues](https://img.shields.io/github/issues/jordanhoare/pybot-lostark.svg)](https://github.com/jordanhoare/pybot-lostark/issues) [![Current Version](https://img.shields.io/badge/version-0.5.0-green.svg)](https://github.com/jordanhoare/pybot-lostark)

-A computer-vision based python SDK for the AMMORPG 'Lost Ark' [Python, OpenCV].
+A computer-vision based python SDK for the AMMORPG 'Lost Ark'.
 The bot functions by generating a canvas image (window capture) to leech the outputted graphics and identify frames.
-The majority of modules/core scripts use these frames in bitmap finding algorithms (pattern matching with different color-spaces), then send mouse and keyboard actions using pyautogui.
+The majority of modules/core scripts will use these frames in bitmap finding algorithms (pattern matching with different color-spaces).
+See disclaimers for more info before trying to reproduce on your own machine.